irlalok/irlalok/README.md

 ## My Journey

-I have been learning full stack devleopment since that start of my college (September 2024) and I have made steady progress, I believe in understanding the concepts fully rush learning doesn't suits me.
-I'm always curious and eager to learn new programming concepts.
+I am learning full stack devleopment(MERN STACK) and I have made steady progress, I believe in understanding the concepts fully.I'm always curious and eager to learn new programming concepts.
 My ultimate goal is to create meaningful projects and contribute to open-source communities.

 ## Skills